cloudant-labs/slate/docs2017/src/features/index.md

 data centers,
 or cloud providers to provide superior scalability and availability.

-## Multi-master Replication Across Data Centers

-{{site.data.keyword.cloudant_short_notm}} increases scale and uptime, and reduces read-write latency by replicating and synchronizing readable and writable copies of data across multiple data centers or devices.
-Geo load balancers connect users with the closest replica.

 ## Cloudant Sync for Occasionally Connected Apps

 Cloudant Sync pushes database access to the farthest edge of the network -